This post may contain affiliate links.

 Transitioning a Puppy to a Raw Food Diet

-The dog is currently on a kibble diet and that will end the moment he arrives in our home.
+The puppy that will be joining our family is currently on a kibble diet and that will end the moment he arrives in our home.
 We will be transitioning cold-turkey to a fresh food diet.
-I was going to start him on Darwin's Pet because that's how I transitioned all of my dogs but ended up feeding him the DIY mix that I made and he did great!
+And because our other dogs are eating a DIY raw diet, Apollo will join them.